kirakira-dev/NintendoClientsWiki/LDN-Protocol.md

 When AES-CTR is used, both the hash and advertisement data are encrypted.
 The input buffer for [key derivation](#encryption-keys) is the [session info](#session-info), and the input key is `191884743e24c77d87c69e4207d0c438`.

+AES-GCM encryption must be explicitly enabled by games.
+It is mostly used by Switch 2 games.

 ### Advertisement Data
-Note: the advertisement data has a different format when AES-GCM encryption is used, which has not yet been documented here.
+The format of the advertisement data depends on the encryption type that is specified in the [header](#advertisement-payload).

+*Plain or AES-CTR:*

 | Offset | Size | Description |
 | --- | --- | --- |